 Although seen as a predominantly female disease, breast cancer affects men too.
 If you are worried about your breast health, it is important to remember the significance of early detection.

-Fear of coronavirus should not lead to the delayed diagnosis and treatment of cancer with inevitable, unnecessary loss of life.
+Fear of coronavirus should not lead to delayed diagnosis and treatment of cancer with inevitable, unnecessary loss of life.
 The underlying principles of breast cancer diagnosis and treatment do not change due to the virus but can inform the management of diagnostic and therapeutic procedures.
 Breast practices outside of hospitals present a low-risk environment for infection with the virus, provided basic precautions are taken.

 What is the incidence of breast cancer in men?